staxx6/nvim-config/doc/help.md

 :NUMBER : Goes to line number
 0 (zero) : Moves to absolute beginning of the line
-^ : Moves to the first non blank character of the line G : Moves to last line of file
+^ : Moves to the first non blank character of the line
++ : Moves to the first word in the next line
+G : Moves to last line of file
 $ : Moves to line end
 f{char} F{char} : Moves the cursor to the first {char} to the (f)right (F)left of the line